agraubert/agutil/README.md

     _-h, --help_         show this help message and exit

     _--py33_             Forces encryption or decryption to use the simplified, 3.3 compatable pbkdf2_hmac

+##agutil utility methods
+* agutil.intToBytes(num)
+  Converts the int _num_ to its big-endian byte representation

+* agutil.bytesToInt(num)
+  Converts the byte sequence _num_ into an integer

+* agutil.byte_xor(b1, b2)
+  Returns a byte sequence equivalent to the XOR of each byte in _b1_ with the corresponding byte in _b2_

+* agutil.split_iterable(seq, length)
+  Yields iterables which take from _seq_ in chunks up to _length_.
+Each iterable returned will yield up to _length_ items.
+If chained together, the iterables returned would iterate the same sequence as _seq_.